Mizux/qtdroid/README.md

 [![build status](https://gitlab.com/Mizux/qtdroid/badges/master/build.svg)](https://gitlab.com/Mizux/qtdroid/commits/master)
 # Qt Android CMake utility

-This utility tries to provide a CMake way of doing Qt/Android compilation and deployment.
+This utility tries to provide a CMake way example of doing Qt/Android compilation and deployment.
+Note: This project is "hardcoded" for:
+* host: Linux x86_64
+* target: armv7_a
+* API-19 (android 4.4.2)
-Note: This project is "hardcoded" for Linux x86_64 host and use armv7 gnustl_static API-19 (android 4.4.2) device target (with rtti and exception enabled).
+* stl: gnustl_static (with rtti and exception enabled).

 **WARNING**
-Qt5.7 provide armv7 and x86 libraries currently, here only armv7 is use.
+Qt5.7 provide armv7_a and x86 libraries currently, here only armv7 is use.
-For a more complete toolchain, look at  https://github.com/taka-no-me/android-cmake
+For a more complete toolchain, look at the two year old https://github.com/taka-no-me/android-cmake
+side note: Google have integrated cmake and taka-no-me hack in "its" cmake 3.6 package...

-## HowTo build samples
+# HowTo build samples

-To build for linux (i.e. host):
+## Native/Host Build
 ```
 mkdir build && cd build
 cmake ..
 make
 ```

+## Android Build
 To build for android:
 First, you must make sure that the following environment variables are defined:
 * ```JAVA_HOME```: root directory of the Java JDK (e.g. /usr/lib/jvm/default)
-* ```ANDROID_NDK```: root directory of the Android NDK (e.g. /usr/local/android-ndk)
+* ```ANDROID_HOME```: root directory of the Android NDK (e.g. /usr/local/android-ndk-linux)
-* ```ANDROID_SDK```: root directory of the Android SDK (e.g. /usr/local/android-sdk-linux)
 * ```ANDROID_QT```: root directory of the android Qt5 framework (e.g. ~/Qt/5.4/android_armv7)

-Then you can run cmake as usual:
+Then you can run cmake as usual specifying the toolchain:
 ```
 mkdir build-android && cd build-android
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=../cmake/android.cmake ..
 make
 ```

-## Getting started
+# Getting started

-### HowTo integrate it to your CMake configuration
+## HowTo integrate it to your CMake configuration

 The toolchain file defines ```ANDROID``` CMake variable which can be used to add Android-specific stuff: